tanelimanninen/PORTFOLIO/SOLITA PRE ASSIGNMENT/README.md

 Leaflet Maps

+### Installations (root of the project)

+First you have to make and name your project folder.

-### In the root of project folder
+cd your_project_folder (To go to the root of your project folder.)

+npm init (Creates a package.json.)

-npm install express
+npm install express (Installs the express server network adds a dependency entry in your package.json file.)

+npm install mongodb (This will download the MongoDB driver and add a dependency entry in your package.json file.)

 npm install mongoose